Attention-Deficit / Hyperactivity Disorder (ADHD) in Children

 How is attention-deficit/hyperactivity disorder diagnosed?

 ADHD is the most commonly diagnosed behavior disorder of childhood.
 A pediatrician, child psychiatrist, or a qualified mental health professional usually identifies ADHD in children.
 A detailed history of the child's behavior from parents and teachers, observations of the child's behavior, and psychoeducational testing contribute to making the diagnosis of ADHD.
 Because ADHD is a group of symptoms, diagnosis depends on evaluating results from several different sources, including physical, neurological, and psychological testing.
 Certain tests may be used to rule out other conditions, and some may be used to test intelligence and certain skill sets.
-Consult your child's doctor for more information.
+Talk with your child's healthcare provider for more information.

 Treatment for attention-deficit/hyperactivity disorder